Tampa Palms

 Tampa Palms is a neighborhood within the New Tampa district of the city of Tampa, Florida.
 As of the 2010 census the neighborhood had a population of 13,515.
-The ZIP Codes serving the neighborhood are 33559, 33592, 33613, 33617, 33637, and 33647.
+The ZIP Codes serving the neighborhood are 33613, 33617, 33637, and 33647.

 Description

-Tampa Palms is an exclusive mix-use planned community north of USF along the Bruce B Downs corridor.
-Tampa Palms is complete with homes, shops, offices, churches, recreational facilities, schools and dining facilities.
-Designed by engineering team of Post, Buckley, Schuh & Jernigan, Tampa Palms has been awarded the coveted Aurora Award by the Southeast Homebuilders Association and was named "the top master planned community in the US for 1987" by the National Association of Homebuilders.
+Tampa Palms is a mixed-use planned community north of University of South Florida along the Bruce B Downs corridor.
+Tampa Palms has homes, shops, offices, churches, recreational facilities, schools, and restaurants.
+Designed by engineers Post, Buckley, Schuh & Jernigan, Tampa Palms has been awarded the Aurora Award by the Southeast Homebuilders Association and was named "the top master planned community in the US for 1987" by the National Association of Homebuilders.